What data I show when I show data about Haruki Murakami

 Based on killing Commendatore.

-the shoji in the centre resembles the prologue.
+The shoji in the centre is the prologue,

 The resulting image resembles both the pit in the forest and the river the main character needs to cross.